espressif/esp-faq/docs/en/software-framework/peripherals.rst

 What is the maximum resolution supported by ESP32 LCD?
 What is the corresponding frame rate?
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - ESP32's LCD can support up to 800 × 480 of resolution, and the corresponding frame rate is about 30 frames.
+  Over the 8080 16-bit parallel interface, the ESP32 LCD can support up to 800 × 480 of resolution, and the corresponding frame rate is about 30 frames.
 Please see `Screen <https://docs.espressif.com/projects/espressif-esp-iot-solution/en/latest/display/screen.html>`_.

 -----------------------